3urobeat/steam-comment-service-bot/docs/wiki/setup_guide.md

 &nbsp;

-The bot is now ready!
+The bot is now ready to be started!
 Do not modify any of the other files.

 &nbsp;